Dragon Shrine

 Grotesque shield said to have been made from the tail of the Black Dragon that appears in an old legend.

-The dragon that possesses the name of Black Dragon is handed down in fragments in various places, but there is little indicating the Black Dragon’s existence.
+The dragon that possesses the name of White Dragon is handed down in fragments in various places, but there is little indicating the Black Dragon’s existence.
 It is even said to be a literary invention of later generations.

 Grotesque helmet that was made with the scales of the Black Dragon that appears in an old legend.